sjchiass/ml-pug-stickers/README.md

 # Setup

+(Note: this code requires a GPU with at least 8GB of VRAM.)

 These intructions come from: https://huggingface.co/docs/diffusers/main/en/installation For whatever reason, they're the only way to get the libraries properly installed.

 `conda create -n hug pytorch torchvision torchaudio pytorch-cuda=12.4 -c pytorch -c nvidia`